AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 </operation>
 ```

-As a result, the Functional Testing Framework sends a DELETE request to the `https://example.com/rest/V1/company/{company.id}/relations/{company2.id}`.
+As a result, the Functional Testing Framework sends a DELETE request to `https://example.com/rest/V1/company/{company.id}/relations/{company2.id}`.

-- `{company.id}` in the url comes from the test `<requiredEntity createDataKey="parentCompany"/>` in OneCompanyRelation that has `type="company"`
+- `{company.id}` in the url comes from the test `<requiredEntity createDataKey="parentCompany"/>` in the `OneCompanyRelation` entity that has `type="company"`
-- `{company2.id}` in the url comes from the test `<requiredEntity createDataKey="childCompany"/>` in OneCompanyRelation that has `type="company2"`
+- `{company2.id}` in the url comes from the test `<requiredEntity createDataKey="childCompany"/>` in the `OneCompanyRelation` entity that has `type="company2"`

 ### Handling a REST API response

-There are cases when you need to reuse the data that Adobe Commerce or Magento Open source responded with to your POST request.
+There are cases when you need to reuse the data that Adobe Commerce or Magento Open source returned in response to your POST request.

 Let's see how to handle data after you created a category with custom attributes: